Presented by Redmond Rotary

 What if I'd like to volunteer to help instead of ride?

 Redmond Rotary depends on many volunteers on the day of the event to make it a success You can sign up to help either before or after the ride.
-Signups for volunteers will open on January 1, 2024.
+Volunteer registration will be available closer to the event.

 Where do I park?